 Maternity research

-• Understand which treatments are most effective for women and birthing people
+• understand which treatments are most effective for women and birthing people

-• Increase our knowledge, to optimise the care and advice we offer to service users
+• increase our knowledge to optimise the care and advice we offer to service users

-• Assess what is acceptable to patients and identify areas where specialist support is needed
+• assess what is acceptable to patients and identify areas where specialist support is needed

 Being involved in research is optional.
-If we do offer you the chance to take part, you will be given written information and plenty of time to ask questions and find out more before you decide.
+If we offer you the chance to take part, you will be given written information and plenty of time to ask questions and find out more before you decide.

 Current maternity research studies